Declaration of Trust Form

 To be used in England and Wales only.

-- When you and another person or persons are buying a property as tenants in common and all the parties wish to record their contributions to the:
+When you and other owners are buying a property as tenants in common and all the parties wish to record their contributions to the:

 - monthly mortgage payments;